A Little Optimism, A Lot Of Pessimism: The 2019 Outlook For Humanitarian Crises

 "It's not all doom and gloom," says Lilian Barajas, managing editor of the report.
 Even though the cost of humanitarian assistance has increased, people are getting higher quality and better aid, she notes.
 A large reason for this, she says, is because "the humanitarian community is also getting better at incorporating new technologies into our work."

 These technologies include using mobile phones to disburse cash transfers or conduct real-time surveys as the World Food Programme has done for nutrition data.
-Humanitarian organizations are also using artificial intelligence (AI) to track displacement within country borders in real time.
+Humanitarian organizations are also using artificial intelligence to track displacement within country borders in real time.
 Internal displacement is notoriously under-reported, leaving many without the aid they need.
 AI can gather and sort through news of displacement from massive global data sets, including social media, so that responders know exactly where to deliver aid.

 Joanne Lu is a freelance journalist who covers global poverty and inequity.
 Her work has appeared in Humanosphere, The Guardian, Global Washington and War is Boring.
 Follow her on Twitter: @joannelu